-- 13.1 The School aims to work in partnership with parents who have a vital role to play in supporting their child's education.
-Parents will be informed and involved as soon as a child is identified as having difficulties, and we will communicate with them on a formal basis through parent /teacher meetings, Individual Targets review meetings and written reports.
+- 14.1 The school aims to work in partnership with parents who have a vital role to play in supporting their child's education.
+Parents will be informed and involved as soon as a child is identified as having SEND or difficulties, and school will communicate with them on a formal basis through parent /teacher meetings, Individual Provision Maps review meetings and written reports.
 Informal communication on a more regular basis may also be advantageous, especially in cases where behaviour is being monitored.
-We endeavour to keep communication open, with appropriate triangulation of information. - 13.2 We recognise that some families may require some practical help and support.
-Where necessary, we aim to help parents contact support groups or voluntary organisations e.g. British Dyslexia Association.
+We endeavour to keep communication open, with appropriate triangulation of information. - 14.2 We recognise that some families may require some practical help and support.
+Where necessary, we aim to help parents contact support groups as part of the Local Offer or voluntary organisations e.g. British Dyslexia Association.

-14. The SEND pupil
+15 The SEND pupil

-14.1 We recognise that children with special educational needs & disabilities may be particularly prone to low self-esteem.
-We aim to ensure that identifying SEND and providing extra support does not stigmatise the child.
-Therefore, the views of the child should be sought and taken into account.
-Children should contribute to the decision-making process, setting targets and tracking their own progress.
+15.1 We recognise that children with special educational needs & disabilities may be particularly prone to low selfesteem.
+We are vigilant to ensure inclusive practice promotes equal opportunities for all and that Protected Characteristics are indeed protected against inequality or discrimination.
+We aim to ensure that pupil's with SEND share their views and can advocate or be advocated for.
+Inclusion Ambassadors and Wellbeing ambassadors are initiatives which a committee of staff support to raise awareness for ensuring rights, dignity and kindness are upheld for all.
+Children should contribute to the decision-making process, setting targets and are encouraged to have high aspirations.
 The views of the child will be given weight according to age, maturity and capability.
 We aim to involve all pupils in all aspects of School life.